owenlamont/uv-secure/README.md

 ## Usage

-After installation you can run uv-secure --help to see the options.
+After installation, you can run uv-secure --help to see the options.

 ```text
 >> uv-secure --help